 2.10.
-Information on the starting point of the three-year period (Discussion paper - p.
-1)
+The three-year period

-19. According to Article 6(1) of the AC, a case under the AC must be presented before the relevant competent authority within three years of the first notification of the action which results, or is likely to result, in double taxation within the meaning of Article 1 AC.
+- 23. According to Article 6 (1) of the AC, a case under the AC must be presented before the relevant competent authority within three years of the first notification of the action which results, or is likely to result, in double taxation within the meaning of Article 1 AC.
 The term first notification as the starting point of the three-year period under Article 6 (1) AC is determined differently by MS. Possible discrepancies may create insecurity for enterprises as regards time limits.
 For the determination of the starting point, the understanding of the term first notification by the MS whose action resulted in double taxation should be decisive.
-Annex 2 contains information on the starting point of the three-year period for each Member State.
+Annex 2 contains information on the starting point of the three-year period for each Member State. - 24.
+To ensure that a case which is presented within three years of the first notification of the action under Article 6(1) cannot be rejected as out of time where additional information requested by the concerned State is received after the three-year time limit, a distinction is made between "presentation" of a case in the meaning of Article 6 (1) AC and "submission" of a case for the purpose of Article 7 (1) AC, as elaborated in new point 7.6 (a) CoC.
+However, if the undertaking of the taxpayer to present the additional information requested is not adhered to, the two competent authorities can decide to cancel the procedure and to revoke any suspension of tax collection.